 I was lucky enough to win a place on our latest sales incentive - and enjoyed a fantastic weekend trip to Iceland, courtesy of HPE!

-Being part of the Ultima sales team means having strong proposition to take to market and access to some of the UK’s best technical consultants.
+Being part of the Ultima sales team means having a strong proposition to take to market and access to some of the UK’s best technical consultants.
 As a top HPE partner, we work closely with both their teams around latest product offerings, and in the case of our incentive, it was their latest generation of infrastructure products (dubbed the ‘sunrise’ products) that we focused on.

 HPE Synergy, SimpliVity and Gen 10